This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Cornstarch is a staple ingredient in my kitchen but sometimes we run out and not realize it.
 It is a budget friendly ingredient that is often in our gravy recipes.
 You don’t need a lot when adding to the sauces and gravy.

 There are many different substitutes that can help thicken your gravy, but the easiest substitute is all-purpose flour.
-It is identical in color and it essentially does the same that cornstarch would do.
+It is identical in color, doesn’t change the taste and it essentially does the same that cornstarch would do.

 Can I Substitute Flour for Cornstarch?

 Yes, you can substitute All Purpose Flour for Cornstarch.
-It is probably the easiest and best substitute since it is a common pantry ingredient.
+It is probably the easiest and best cornstarch substitutes since it is a common pantry ingredient.

-All Purpose Flour is the easiest replacement for cornstarch.
+All Purpose Flour is the easiest replacement for cornstarch and makes a perfect roux.
 It is a pantry staple ingredient, so you always know if you need to replace it.
-This white powder is also used as a thickening agent, so it is an ideal replacement.
+This white powder is also used as a thickening power agent, so it is an ideal replacement.

 - Substitute 2 tablespoons of flour for 1 tablespoons cornstarch